microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 there is no numeric member, a warning that is treated by default as an error will be
 emitted: `"warning: 'c' register type should only be used for basic types.
-Disable with --Wno-disallow-legacy-binding-rules"` Otherwise, cbuffers and tbuffers are not permitted within UDT's, and so we don't need to check if 'c' is given within the UDT and emit a warning for legacy behavior that is treated as an error.
+Disable with --Wno-disallow-legacy-binding-rules"` Otherwise, cbuffers and tbuffers are not permitted within UDT's, and so we don't need to check if 'c' is given within the UDT nor emit a warning for legacy behavior that is treated as an error.
 An error will already be emitted preventing the declaration of these buffers within a UDT.
 After this point, `default_globals` doesn't need to be set.
 For every register type that is used to bind the resources contained in the given UDT,